 If that's what good literature does, make me smell things I moved to NYC to escape, prithee, Mr. Michôd, to what end?
 There was never a doubt why the MAD MAX movies existed: for drive-in thrills.
 But whither our ROVER?
-For a few weird twists that would seem interesting only to someone who's too trusting of their grad school fiction teacher's opinion, afraid of admitting their own un-PC urges.
-Better there be a red-tinted desert shotgun ancient cinema flooded-with-sand odyssey like in John Stanley's DUST DEVIL (set in South Africa, but the vibe's the same) 'cuz it at least has a hot chick, tantric voodoo sex, and some metaphysical weirdness underneath the sand and blood surface.
+For a few weird twists that would seem interesting only to someone who's too trusting of their grad school fiction teacher's opinion, afraid of admitting their own un-PC urges?
+Better there be a red-tinted desert /shotgun firing / ancient cinema flooded-with-sand odyssey like in John Stanley's DUST DEVIL (set in South Africa, but the vibe's the same) 'cuz it at least has a hot chick, tantric voodoo sex, and some metaphysical weirdness underneath the sand and blood surface.
 Whadda we got in ROVER?
-Just the kind of moody third act character reversals that make Sundance screenwriting workshops roll over and play dead.
+Just the kind of moody third-act character reversals that make Sundance screenwriting workshops roll over and play dead.

 But one thing Australia did right, mate, was old Croc Dundee.
 The Jack Burton of the Outback.
 And if you go to the land down under where women snow and men thunder, and they ask about me, how's old Erich the Rah-Shmerick doin', or what's Erich into these days, you tell 'em he's hunky doro and preaching the Crocodile Dundee (also Burt Reynolds) non-duality approach to self-defense in the face of evil, a philosophy that might have spared Billy Jack, Sgt.
-York, The Quiet Man, and all those other game-as-Ned Kelly but pacifist dubbos a lot of soul-searching.
+York, Luke Skywalker, The Quiet Man, and all those other game-as-Ned Kelly but pacifist dubbos a lot of soul-searching.
 Croc teaches that even going lemony berko on some shickered yobbo can go fair dinkum... by which I mean, the man beyond duality does everything with love, even a knockabout blue with a big smoke bounce.
 Just avoid wallies... in any language.
-For not even wildmen like old Croc Dundee can withstand their withering mundanity for long, for it reduces even the grimiest bonzo philosophy to a grandma souvenir-ready T-shirt platitude and crossing guard coloring book tie-in.
+Their mundanity reduces even the grimiest bonzo philosophy to a grandma souvenir-ready T-shirt platitude and crossing guard coloring book tie-in.
 If you doubt, just ask the Men at Work to make you a vegemite sandwich, and take cover.